-New reporting requirements for minerals and coal, and petroleum and gas authority holders are effective from 1 October 2020.
-From this date there will also be changes to confidentiality periods for minerals and coal exploration and tenure reports.
+New reporting requirements for minerals and coal, and petroleum and gas authority holders came into effect on 1 October 2020.
+From this date there are changes to confidentiality periods for minerals and coal exploration and tenure reports.

 To support these changes, we have released new industry reporting practice directions and data submission templates.

 New practice directions and data submission templates will improve the quality, usability and value of geoscience data submitted by resource authority holders.

 The data submission templates ensure data is reported in a consistent and structured way, aligning with resources industry standards.

 Use for annual and final reports, partial relinquishment and partial surrender reports, and expenditure statements